useful-forks/useful-forks.github.io/README.md

 ## Website (WIP)
 The project is [available online](https://payne911.github.io/useful-forks/) thanks to GitHub Pages.

+However, it is not in a working state right now.
+Please use the Chrome Extension in the meantime.

 ## Chrome Extension (WIP)
 Not published yet.
 If you want to install it:
 1. Clone this repository